Self-nasu/droprate.github.io/readme.md

 #### Team Leader: Naman Jain

 ### Problem Statement
-Right to education is a key concern for the government and at school level, dropout ratio is high due to poverty and social, economic reasons.
+Right to education is a key concern for the government and at school level, dropout ratio is high due to poverty and socio-economic reasons.
 If the government has dropout student analysis on following different categories, it will be very useful in framing different policies.
 - School wise
 - Area wise